Manju1392k/SMCTR-Tiny-Videos-Website/README.md

 # Superuser Details

-* The superuser account is used for to **Access the DataBase**
+* The superuser account is used to **access the database.**

-* The username and password for django admin panel
+* The username and password for the Django admin panel

 | Username & Password |
 | ------------- |